Specy/specy-app/README.md

 # How to run the client
 To run the client, firstly cd into the client folder and install the modules with `npm i`, once installed, you can run the development server by doing `npm run dev`

-# How to run the server
-Same as client, cd into the server folder, install the modules with `npm i` and then run `npm run start:dev`